Quantifying the accuracy of steady states obtained from the Universal Lindblad Equation: Steady-state value of magnetization

 \section{Steady-state value of magnetization}

 Here we provide data for the steady-state values of magnetization on each site, $\{\sigma_n^ z\}$, for the $9$-site spin chain model considered in the main text.
-In Fig.~\ref{fig:fig_3} we show the steady-state values of the magnetizaton obtained with (orange) and without (blue) applying the correction from the Lindblad frame transformation, $\langle \bar \sigma_n^z\rangle_c$, and $\langle \bar \sigma_n^z\rangle$, respectively.
-As for the computation of the bond current in the main text, we apply the inverse Lindblad transformation through expansion to first order, setting $(1+\mathcal M)^{-1}\approx (1-\mathcal M)$ to compute $\langle \bar \sigma_n^z\rangle_c$.
-Evidently, the two data sets coincide up to negligible relative corrections, {as we expected due to the finite value of $\Avg{\bar{\sigma}_n^z}$ in the weak coupling limit (see main text).}
+In Fig.~\ref{fig:fig_3} we show the steady-state values of the magnetization obtained with (orange) and without (blue) applying the correction from the memory dressing transformation, $\langle \sigma_n^z{}'\rangle_{\rm ULE}$, and $\langle \sigma_n^z\rangle_{\rm ULE}$, respectively.
+As for the computation of the bond current in the main text, we apply the inverse memory-dressing transformation through expansion to first order, setting $\cV^{-1}\approx (1-\delta \mathcal V)$ to compute $\langle \sigma_n^z{}'\rangle_{\rm ULE}$.
+The two data sets coincide up to negligible relative corrections, {as we expected due to the finite value of $\Avg{{\sigma}_n^z}_{\rm ULE}$ in the weak coupling limit (see main text).}